shakirshabbir/D365FinOps/Database movement/Tier 2 to Tier 1/README.md

   s2: Download the latest copy of SQLPackage
   s3: Extract .bacpac file using SQLPackage utility note right of s2
-    This is a one time step only
+    This is one time setup only
   end note
   %%c1: Prepare the imported database
   s4: Update the imported database